 Adm.
 Richardson is absolutely correct.
 The first time I saw the Navy cammies was in a restaurant outside of Naval Weapons Station Charleston and it took all I had to keep from laughing.
 The idea of camouflaging one small person on a huge target like a carrier or destroyer is laughable.
 It would tend to complicate man-overboard operations, though.

 What uniform will replace the blueberries is still under discussion.
-A more traditional green camouflage while on shore duty is an option, as are blue overalls, but I believe that bringing back the dungaree working uniform – bell bottom blue jeans and lighter blue chambray shirts – would be the best option.
+A more traditional green camouflage while on shore duty is an option, as are blue overalls, but I believe that bringing back the navy dungarees working uniform – bell-bottom blue jeans and lighter blue chambray shirts – would be the best option.

-The dungaree uniform resembles the iconic ‘crackerjack’ uniform that is still the dress uniform for enlisted ranks – lending it an air of tradition lacking with battle-dress style uniforms or overalls.
+The navy dungarees uniform resembles the iconic ‘crackerjack’ uniform that is still the dress uniform for enlisted ranks – lending it an air of tradition lacking with battle-dress style uniforms or overalls.
 The dungaree uniform is casual and comfortable and you can tell in a glance who does the work.

 Dungarees look good with either ball caps or Dixie cups (the traditional white sailor hat that I believe they still wear).
 The only problem with dungarees is that they show dirt and paint, but so does almost every other piece of uniform kit that you can name.